andy-goryachev/FxDock/README.md

 ## Using the Library

-Please refer to **FxDockDemo** class for an example of how to integrate this library into your project.
+Please refer to [**DockDemo**](https://github.com/andy-goryachev/FxDock/blob/master/src/goryachev/demo/dock/DockDemo.java) class for an example of how to integrate this library into your project.